GediminasMasaitis/moonfish/README.md

 These are things that might be resolved eventually.

-- the TUIs do not let you underpromote
+- the TUI does not let you underpromote
 - no support for `go depth`, `go infinite`, `go mate`
-- no FEN validation (may lead to potential exploits)
+- no support for some seldom used UCI features

 download
 ---